MR-ant1/API-Backend-rrss/README.md

     )
 }
 ```
-With dbConnection defined, next code is added to server.js configuration for server and databse connection.
-Const PORT contains port information imported from .env file. app.use create the first component for the next routes each endpoints will have.
+With dbConnection defined, next code is added to server.js configuration for server and database connection.
+Const PORT contains port information imported from .env file app.use create the first component for the next routes that will have each endpoint.
 In dbConnection function, we make the db connection (by calling it and importing from db.js) and also the server run (through app.listen) with a message confirming it.
 ```
 const PORT = process.env.PORT || 4002